 - Emergency Services: If your insurance company does not give you any joy, the local State Emergency Services (SES) will come out and make your roof safe while you organise for your roof to be repaired.

-- Organise roof repairs: Most good roofers will be busy.
+- Organise roof repairs: Most good roofers in Sydney will be busy.
 So you need to be patient.
 Do not use the first available roofer.
-Do some research about roof repairers who can fix your roof properly first.
+Just Google “Roof repairs near me” and you will be given a whole list of Sydney roofers near where you are.
+Do some more research about which roof repairers are most likely to be able to fix your roof properly.
 Then be prepared to wait.

 - After roof repairs: You are not expected to be an expert in repairing leaking roofs.
 But your roof repairer should be.
 When paying for the roof repair work, make sure that there is a good warranty attached with your payment.
 Keep the roofer’s details handy and let him know after the next rain(s) how the roof repairs are performing.